Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 #### Removing an element from the beginning

-shift: Removing one array element in the beginning of the array
+shift: Removing one array element in the beginning of the array.

 ```js
 const numbers = [1, 2, 3, 4, 5]